jsmith197/gDay/notes/theAboutForGday.md

-The Plan:
+# The Plan

-Bringing gSchool alumni, developers, and designers together for two days of hands on code & design talks alongside hackathons, picnics, happy hours, and game-like competitions.
-Networking with alumni from all over the country.
-Promoting (what is it promoting?)

-Galvanize has always been about networking to promote a healthy and productive tech world and having those special interactions with designers & developers over good food and good drink.
+With the gDay web application our team seeks to create a platform for bringing together gSchool alumni, instructors, and support staff for an annual two-day extravaganza — filled with tech talks, guest speakers, hackathons, product demos, workshops, a picnic and happy hours.
+Our team created this application to inspire a vision of what an official 'Galvanize Alumni Day' might look like.

-A Celebration:
+## A Celebration

-Geared toward reconnecting Galvanize alumni, instructors, and support staff for an annual two-day extravaganza!
-Join us for a weekend of tech talks, activities, food, laughter, and possibly even a hackathon, while reconnecting with friends, engaging with our dynamic network of blossoming and seasoned professionals, and of course, celebrating the wondrous experience that first brought us all together.
+A big part of the Galvanize experience is about networking with your peers and being involved in the tech community.
+We want to continue that tradition, post-graduation by curating a chance to reconnect with friends, re-engage with our dynamic network of blossoming and seasoned professionals, and of course, celebrating the wondrous experience in which we all share.

+## Be Inspired

 gDay is more than a reunion.
-It’s a place to learn and grow professionally, make new friends and have a great time.
-It can be a starting place for great debates on technology and philosophy around creating things for our digital world.

-Bringing together developers, designers, data scientists, and strategists.

-New Inspiration for Everyone:

-This alumni day exists to inspire and build community.
-It also has an ability to introduce alumni to new concepts, languages, & frameworks.

-Topics ranging from dev ops, frontend, backend, UX, strategy and more.
-Talks are submitted by speakers and voted on by the community.

-If you’re interested in submitting a talk, the call for speakers is out right now!
-Submit your talk today!

-A GATHERING.

-At the core, gDay is all about the community.
-It’s about bringing people together from different disciplines to share tricks and create friendships.
-It’s about having a good time with others in the industry in an informal setting that encourages the sharing of ideas.

-Let's get together August 2019!
+It’s a place to learn and grow professionally and be introduced to new concepts and technologies.
+Topics and workshops range from DevOps to UX/UI design, "what's new in tech", and more.

+Event suggestions and general inquiries can be submitted via the community portal.

+Sign up today and we'll see you soon at gDay 2019!